evouga/RibbonSim/README.md

 ## Run

-From within the root directory just issue:
+From within the build directory just issue:

-    ./build/rods_bin
+    ./rods_bin

 You will need to load in .rod files exported by the relax-field utility.